wynss/kesko/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Currently you can only play around with some of the built in models and experiment with the physics.
+As stated Nora is quite useless at the moment but you can only play around with some of the built in models and experiment with the physics.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>